TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.3.md

 ---

-Who layeth the beams of his chambers in the waters; Who maketh the clouds his chariot; Who walketh upon the wings of the wind;
+He lays the beams of his rooms in the waters.
+He makes the clouds his chariot.
+He walks on the wings of the wind.